 A raised bed garden can simply be mounded earth, but experts at the

-Open frames are best for worm poop
+Frames without bottoms are best for worm poop

 the earthworms can come and poop in the soil.
 Kentucky vegetable farmer